 Questions?
 Call / WhatsApp +91-73035-16665 or email firstname.lastname@example.org .

-Inform everyone that you will be out of touch and inaccessible for the next week.
-Create the Digital Detox week "Out of office" message.
+Immediately before arrival, inform everyone that you will be out of touch and inaccessible for the next week.
+Create the Digital Detox "Out of office" message.
 The message can go something like this:

 Sometimes technology fries our brains.
 I am at the point where I need to un-fry.

 I will be on a digital detox break for seven days.
-I will take a break from technology and devices from 10-17 January, 2020.
-I will not be checking email or Whatsapp nor receiving calls.
+I will take a break from technology and devices from 4-11 April, 2020.
+Neither will I be checking email or WhatsApp nor receiving any calls.
 I'll be off the grid for these seven days.
 I hope to reconnect with some important aspects of my life which I have been ignoring.